ebold123/street-grades/README.md

 # setup
 Mac setup:
-- brew install gdal
+- `brew install gdal`
-- mkvirtualenv # Or setup your own venv
+- `mkvirtualenv` # Or setup your own python env, however you please.
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`

 # get yer data
 You'll need elevation data, and street map data to run.
 Luckily the osmnet python module handles all of the OSM work - we specify a bounding box, and it downloads all of the OSM road network within that box.
 But you have to do extra work to obtain the elevation dataset.